-MFA from The Royal Danish Art Academy
+MFA from The Royal Danish Academy of Fine Arts.

 Trine Mee Sook is a visual artist working within installation, text and performance.
 Deeply invested in historical, national and political tendencies her artistic performance-based methodology also questions the politics and history of performance art itself.
 From a post-colonial and gender-related perspective her work is debating cultural and racial stereo-typing and representation, as well as it strives to (re)negotiate overall power structures, and identity building.

 Read more about Trine Mee Sook Gleerup please visit: www.trinemeesook.net